California 14

 Many thanks to C.J.
 Moon for his assistance in providing this historical chronology.

 California 14U is an unrelinquished segment of former U.S. 6 between Newhall Pass and Via Princessa in Santa Clarita.
 Signs for the route are posted on northbound between California 126/Newhall Avenue and Friendly Valley Parkway.
 This segment of highway runs through a deep rock cut that remains the custody of Caltrans rather than the city of Santa Clarita.
-This reassurance shield photo was taken along northbound U.S. 6/California 14U after the Newhall Avenue (former San Fernando Road/U.S. 99) intersection in Santa Clarita.
+This reassurance shield photo was taken along California 14U after the Newhall Avenue (former U.S. 99) intersection in Santa Clarita.
 Photo taken 12/20/09.

-As of 2009, California 14U is one of two suffixed California state routes.
-The other is California 86S, which connects Interstate 10 with California 86 in the vicinity of Indio.
+As of 2009, California 14U was one of two suffixed California state routes.
+The other was California 86S, which connected Interstate 10 with California 86 in the vicinity of Indio until 2012.
 Photo taken 12/20/09.

 The next signalized intersection along California 14U north is with Dockweiler Drive.
 Another California 14U reassurance shield is posted here.
 Photos taken 12/20/09.

-Soon thereafter, the next signalized intersection along northbound California 14U (U.S. 6)/Sierra Highway is with Friendly Valley Parkway.
+Soon thereafter, the next signalized intersection along northbound California 14U (Sierra Highway) is with Friendly Valley Parkway.
 The final reassurance shield for California 14U is posted here.
 The interchange with Via Princessa is visible at the bottom of this hill; California 14U is presumed to end at this point based on Caltrans records of the unlikely state route.
 Photo taken 12/20/09.

 Back to California 13 Return to the California Gateway Continue to Interstate 15